hyssostech/sketch-thru-plan-sdk-js/samples/session/README.md

     }
 };
 ```

+The assigned session is returned by `connect()`.
+In this sample, it is displayed on the session form textbox.

+### Default session as connecction string suffixes

 As in [all other samples](../README.md), the STP server endpoint is defined as a parameter to a
 connection plugin, more commonly the WebSocket one that is included in the SDK.